Our Quarterly Tracker records businesses’ views about their key business drivers, prices and costs.

 Brexit concerns for trade and supply chains

-The potential impact of Brexit worries both SMEs and larger businesses but the former are less concerned.
+The potential impact of Brexit worries both domestic and international businesses, but the former are less concerned.